NSCU-CSC517/LearningRails/RubyExercises/yield/README.md

-# Regular Expressions
+# Yield in Ruby
-This folder contains exercises and corresponding solutions on Regular Expressions.
+This folder contains exercises and corresponding solutions on keyword `yield` on how it can be used in Ruby.

 ## Exercise
 To share exercise with students, provide them with content of the `exercise/` directory of the desired exercise (if